Professional Examinations Information

 Each of the 3 field projects will focus on specific aspects of land surveying.
 Field Project #1 will concentrate on field measurement and practice, Field Project #2 will showcase evidence evaluation and boundary resolution, and Field Project #3 will focus on client contact/involvement, approvals and project management.

 Each of the 3 field projects must be submitted individually and will be marked individually.
-Field Projects may be submitted at any time during the articling term, but Candidates are encouraged to submit a minimum of 1 field project each year.
+Field Projects may be submitted at any time during the articling term, and Candidates are encouraged to begin working on possible field projects early in their articling term.

 All work is to be performed under the supervision of a practising BCLS.
 In most cases the field projects will be carried out as part of the Candidate’s regular employment duties.
 However, if no suitable projects are available, the Candidate may arrange for a suitable project under the supervision of another practising BCLS.